-- i) The role of the Clinical Year Team is to secure clinical rotation sites and preceptors for all PA students.
-PA students are not required to provide or solicit any clinical rotation site. - ii) Students may not contact any preceptor or arrange any rotation without the consent of the clinical year team.
+- The role of the Clinical Year Team is to secure clinical rotation sites and preceptors for all PA students.
+PA students are not required to provide or solicit any clinical rotation site. - ii) Students must have a prior relationship with any preceptor or site they request.
+Cold calling is prohibited. - iii) Students must follow the Clinical Year Team's process for all requests. - iv) The Clinical Year Team reserves the right to deny any clinical year requests.

-F. Student Name Tags:
+G. Student Name Tags:

 - i) Your student identification badge is part of your uniform.
-It must be worn at all times and must clearly identify you as a physician assistant student, in accordance with State regulations. - ii) If a site also provides a name badge, you must wear it in addition to your ISU name badge. - iii) Failure to wear proper identification could result in disciplinary action, including dismissal from the clinical site.
+It must be worn at all times and must clearly identify you as a physician assistant student, in accordance with State regulations. - ii) If a site also provides a name badge, you must wear it in addition to your ISU name badge. - iii) Failure to wear proper identification could result in disciplinary action, including dismissal from the clinical site. - iv) In the event of a lost ISU name badge, contact the Clinical Year Team immediately.
+In the event of a lost site-assigned name badge, inform the site immediately.

-G. Professional Appearance:
+H. Professional Appearance: